The number of people with diabetes has reached 4.7 million in the UK and world diabetes cases are expected to jump 55% by 2035.

 Why is everyone at risk potentially of developing T2DM?

-T2DM is associated with many imbalances and one of which is a decrease in heart rate variability (HRV) and there is increasing evidence that physiological and psychological stress contributes to a decrease in HRV.
+T2DM is associated with many imbalances and one of which is a decrease in heart rate variability (HRV) and there is increasing evidence that physiological and psychological stress contributes to a decrease in HRV, regardless of if you are obese or otherwise.

 What is HRV?